-EXCO has ultimate responsibility for the effective management of risk and approves HSBC JOH's risk appetite.
+EXCO has the ultimate responsibility for the effective management of risk and approves HSBC JOH's risk appetite.
 EXCO is HSBC JOH's most senior executive forum.
 HSBC Bank plc has delegated collective responsibility for the management and day-to-day running of HSBC JOH to the EXCO.
 The EXCO members are accountable to HSBC Bank plc and are responsible for implementing the HSBC Group's strategy.

 Executive accountability for the monitoring, assessment and management of risk resides with the Chief Risk Officer.
-The CRO is supported by the Risk Management Meeting ('RMM').
+The CRO is supported by the Risk Management Meeting ('RMM') and HSBC JOH's management team.